- 6mm Allen Socket

 - If equipped with a battery, remove the battery and bracket.
-The full procedure can be found in the 850 Switchback Assault 146 Battery Removal and Installation article.
+The full procedure can be found in 850 Switchback Assault 146 Battery Removal and Installation.

 - Remove the two fasteners securing the lower fender to the chaincase with a T40 TORX® socket.

 - Place a drain pan underneath the chaincase.
 Placing a rag in the bottom of the drain pan will help prevent the splashing of fluid.